carpentries-lab/good-enough-practices/episodes/05-project_organization.md

 The root directory contains a `README` file that provides an overview of the project as a whole, a `CITATION` file that explains how to reference it, and a `LICENSE` file that states the licensing.
+The `requirements.txt` file lists the software that is required to run the data analysis.
-The `data` directory contains a single CSV file with tabular data on bird counts (machine-readable metadata could also be included here).
+The `data` directory
+contains a single CSV file with tabular data on bird counts (machine-readable metadata could also be included here).
 The `src` directory contains `sightings_analysis.py`, a Python file containing